Exactly $m$-coloured complete infinite subgraphs

-\subsection{Proof of Theorem \ref{canonical}}
+\subsection{Proof of Theorem~\ref{mcol12-canonical}}

-As we mentioned earlier, the proof of Theorem \ref{canonical} is very similar to that of Theorem \ref{mainresult} and, also goes via a stronger structural result.
+As we mentioned earlier, the proof of Theorem~\ref{mcol12-canonical} is very similar to that of Theorem~\ref{mcol12-mainresult} and also goes via a stronger structural result.
 We only highlight the main differences.

-To prove Theorem \ref{canonical}, we need to alter the definition of $n$-homogeneity slightly.
-We relax Condition 2; instead of demanding that our first set $X_{1}$ be infinite and $1$-coloured, we only require that $|X_{1}|=1$.
+To prove Theorem~\ref{mcol12-canonical}, we will need to alter the definition of $n$-homogeneity slightly.
+We shall relax condition (\ref{mcol12-two}): instead of demanding that our first set $X_{1}$ be infinite and $1$-coloured, we shall only require that $|X_{1}|=1$.